Getting Your Resources to Distant Users Faster

 Aliasing Static Domain Using CNAME Record

-Enter the configured CDN domain or cookieless domain and enable the feature.
-You can also set up multiple domains up to a number of three to parralelize downloads across hostnames.
+Enter the CDN domain or cookieless domain you have set up on the CDN tab on The Options Page and enable the feature.
+You can also set up multiple domains up to a number of three to parallelize downloads across hostnames.
 The plugin will alternate between the configured domains when it is modifying the urls of the static files.

 Configuring the CDN/Cookieless Domain Feature